dirigible-io/dirigible-io.github.io/help/faq.md

 <details>
 <summary><b>Why vertical scenarios?
 And why with horizontal scaling?</b></summary>

-* Covering end-to-end scenarios including all the application layers from architecture perspective as well as all the development process phases from project management perspective
+<br> - Covering end-to-end scenarios including all the application layers from architecture perspective as well as all the development process phases from project management perspective</br>

-* All or nothing – partial doesn't count
+<br> - All or nothing – partial doesn't count </br>

-* Equal runtime instances based on a single content package for simple and reliable management
+<br> - Equal runtime instances based on a single content package for simple and reliable management </br>

 </details>
 <details>
 <summary><b>Why content-centric with centralized repository?</b></summary>

-* All artifacts are in a single repository
+<br> - All artifacts are in a single repository </br>

-* Operational repository vs SCM repository.
+<br> - Operational repository vs SCM repository.
 During development process is used IO optimized repository.
-After the code is ready it is committed to SCM - version, inspection and support optimized repository.
+After the code is ready it is committed to SCM - version, inspection and support optimized repository. </br>

-* Simple life-cycle management and transport
+<br> - Simple life-cycle management and transport </br>

-* Workspace, Sandbox, Public Registry separation based on the development life-cycle phases
+<br> - Workspace, Sandbox, Public Registry separation based on the development life-cycle phases </br>

 </details>
 <details>